Evan Rosin, Associate

 T: 212.931.0704 | E: erosin@tcllaw.com

 Mr. Rosin graduated magna cum laude, with honors, from the University of Michigan in 2009, with a Bachelor of Arts in Political Science.
 He also earned the Residential College Commendation and Certificat d’Etudes Politiques.
 Mr. Rosin graduated from Brooklyn Law School in 2013, where he was an editor for the Brooklyn Journal of International Law and member of the Phi Delta Phi Legal Honor Society.
 While at Brooklyn Law, he interned for and actively contributed to the Brooklyn Law School Community Development Clinic.
-Mr. Rosin is admitted to the Bar in New York and Michigan.
-He joined the firm full-time in 2018.
+Mr. Rosin is admitted to the Bar in New York, Michigan, and the United States District Court for the Eastern District of Michigan.

 Scroll to Top